 How to Make Cannoli Cake Filling:

 This Cannoli Cake filling is really just an easy frosting that is in between each layer and on the outside of the cake.

-First, start with some good quality ricotta and mascarpone cheese.
+First, start with some good quality THICK ricotta and mascarpone cheese.
 Both should be readily available at most grocery stores.
 The mascarpone can be a little pricey so look around and you may be able to find it cheaper.
 If you have to, you can substitute cream cheese.

 Be sure to use full-fat cheeses or ones that are not too runny.
-If you use lower fat cheeses the frosting may not be thick enough to frost the cake.
+If you use lower-fat cheeses the frosting may not be thick enough to frost the cake.
 Drain off any excess liquid on top of the cheese.
 You really want the cheeses to be thick (like cream cheese).

 In a large mixing bowl beat together the ricotta and mascarpone cheeses.
 Then beat in the powdered sugar, vanilla extract, orange juice, cinnamon, and salt.